 It all started a long time ago.
-Charlie Taylor (now CTO) and Chris Zarins (co-founder) laid the foundations when they were at Stanford University.
+Charlie Taylor (now chief technology officer) and Chris Zarins (co-founder) laid the foundations when they were at Stanford University.
 They wanted to solve the problem: “How do you answer clinical questions about blood flow and pressure using computational methods and engineering?”
 Decades on and lots of grant funds later, here we are.

-I agree with John Doerr, a leading VC in the valley, who advocates choosing three things for a successful start-up: a big market, an unmet need and a spectacular team.
+I agree with John Doerr, a leading venture capitalist in the valley, who advocates choosing three things for a successful startup: a big market, an unmet need and a spectacular team.
 You need the best people in the world to do their thing.
 You need to give them something to grasp onto and run with.

 You need the best people in the world to do their thing.

-Congratulations on recently gaining positive NICE guidance for the FFRct Analysis.
+Congratulations on recently gaining positive National Institute of Clinical Excellence (NICE) guidance for the FFRct Analysis.
 This is known to be a challenge.
-What were the main barriers to entry, and how did you overcome them?
+What were the main barriers to entry?
+And how did you overcome them?

 At the end of the day, it is all about data.
 Let the data tell the story.
 If your product is not in world-class peer-reviewed literature, it is not going to be considered.
 We have invested tens of millions of dollars in clinical trials and built a product that solves a big clinical problem, and the data shows this.

-Do you have any top tips for someone planning to sell a product to the NHS/ get a product NICE-approved?
+Do you have any advice for someone planning to sell a product to the UK National Health Service?

 Don’t shy away from the big problems – we are so far behind in medicine.
 Don’t be bashful.
 Follow your passion and do it, because the world needs it.